Keio University

 2020/10/22

 This summer, a building with an eye-catching facade appeared on Mita-dori.
 This is the Keio University East Annex, the facility that will serve as the base for the Keio Museum Commons.
 While the white facade features panels and glass adorned with The Pen Mark forming a random grid, the campus side features a terrace decorated with greenery.
-This creates a sense of unity, connecting to the greenery of the Keio University Library (New Building), Jukukan-kyoku (Keio Corporate Administration), the Old University Library, and Fukuzawa Park.
+This creates a sense of unity that connects to the Keio University Library (New Building), Jukukan-kyoku (Keio Corporate Administration), the Old University Library, and the greenery of Fukuzawa Park.

-The concept of the Keio Museum Commons (KeMCo), a new university museum that generates interaction, was detailed by Director Takami Matsuda in the March 2020 issue of this magazine.
-Six months have passed since then, and in addition to the development of the facilities, preparations for various activity programs are proceeding at a rapid pace.
+The concept of the Keio Museum Commons (KeMCo), a new university museum that fosters interaction, was detailed by Director Takami Matsuda in the March 2020 issue of this magazine.
+Six months have passed since then, and preparations for various activity programs are proceeding at a rapid pace, in addition to the development of the facilities.

-Therefore, over the next seven months, we will present specific activities taking place at KeMCo under the title "Creating a New Museum."
+Therefore, starting this month, we will present a seven-part series titled "Creating a New Museum," where the staff in charge will share specific activities taking place at KeMCo.
 In this first installment, I would like to provide an overview of KeMCo's activities and their objectives, while also touching briefly on the new building.

 University collections exist in an inseparable link with the university's educational and research activities, from collection and accumulation to subsequent utilization.
 At KeMCo, we aim to realize a nimble exhibition program that expresses the close relationship between education/research and cultural properties.

-To enable the parallel implementation of small-scale, short-term exhibitions, KeMCo has provided two small exhibition rooms on the exhibition floor and installed sliding walls to divide the space.
+At KeMCo, to enable the simultaneous implementation of small-scale, short-term exhibitions, we have provided two small exhibition rooms on the exhibition floor and installed sliding walls to divide the space.

-On the other hand, to accommodate large-scale exhibitions, walls in areas other than the exhibition space, such as the workshop room and conference room, were designed as exhibition walls as much as possible.
-Furthermore, we devised mechanisms for video projection and case displays (Sukima Installations) in small "gaps" such as the space under the stairs and work corridors.
+On the other hand, to accommodate large-scale exhibitions, we have designed walls in non-exhibition spaces, such as practical training rooms and conference rooms, to serve as exhibition surfaces whenever possible.
+We have also devised a system (Sukima Installation) that allows for video projections and case displays in small "gaps" such as the space under stairs and work corridors.
 At the time of the grand opening in April 2021, we plan to provide experiences where visitors encounter works in various locations throughout the building, not just on the exhibition floor.

-A Glimpse into Activities in the Storage Room
+A Glimpse into Activities in the Storage Rooms

-While museums are often perceived as synonymous with exhibitions, the investigation, research, and preservation of cultural properties are activities of equal richness.
-In museums, these activities are almost exclusively conducted in back-of-house areas such as storage rooms and are rarely seen by visitors.
+While museums are often equated with exhibitions, the investigation, research, and preservation of cultural properties possess a richness equal to that of exhibitions.
+In museums, these activities are mostly conducted in back-of-house areas such as storage rooms and are rarely seen by visitors.
 In recent years, examples of "Visible Storage," where works kept in storage are shown as they are, have been seen in Japan.
 However, KeMCo aims to go a step further from "showing the storage" to "showing the activities in the storage."
-Next to the stairs leading to the exhibition floor is a storage anteroom with full-length glass walls, where visitors can observe the diverse activities unfolding in the back-of-house.
+Next to the stairs leading to the exhibition floor is a storage anteroom with a full glass wall, where visitors can observe the diverse activities unfolding in the back-of-house area.

 Investigating a Buddhist statue from the Century Cultural Foundation collection